Common Ensatina Salamander

 Vancouver Island has 5 of the 8 species of salamanders and one newt of B.C. living on it.
 5 are harmless, but the rough-skinned newt can be deadly, it is said that people have died just by accidentally boiling one in the coffee pot in the morning when out camping.

 A salamander is an amphibian in the order Caudata.
 This order encompasses hundreds of individual salamander species and several large groupings, including sirens, salamanders, and newts.
 Like other amphibians, salamanders prefer damp, moist places such as swamps, ponds, and waterways.
 Salamanders range widely in size and coloration, but all of them have smooth, porous skins that may feel damp to the touch, along with long tails.

-Depending on the species, they may live a primarily aquatic life, or it may range far from water.
-As a general rule, they will avoid direct light, and many of them are nocturnal as a result.
+A salamander starts out as an aquatic larva hatched from an egg.
+Salamander larvae have gills so that they can breathe underwater until they develop into adults with lungs.
+Depending on the species, the salamander may live a primarily aquatic life, or it may range far from water.
+As a general rule, salamanders avoid direct light, and many of them are nocturnal as a result.

 The animals do not thrive well in dry conditions, so most species need to keep their skins moist to promote general health and gas exchange.
 Because their skins are highly porous, salamanders are susceptible to environmental toxins and rough handling.
 Salamanders can also carry bacteria, and some are quite toxic.
 So it is a good idea to wash your hands after dealing with salamanders and newts.